icegoat9/humidity_eink/README.md

 ![](docs/humidity14_sparkline.JPG)

-I decided to make my own graph_drawing routine, using the line and circle primitives from `display_shapes`.
+I decided to make my own chart drawing routine, using the line and circle primitives from `display_shapes`.
 To iterate quickly on ideas, I wrote some throwaway code using some hard-coded dummy data that just draws a set graph to the screen.
 After playing around with some math and settings for a while, I came up with this layout, which I liked:

 ![](docs/humidity17_graph.JPG)

 This was just a mockup, so I spent another hour or two cleaning up the code and building this functionality in my main program.
+From memory, this mostly involved:
-In particular, I set up a circular buffer for past humidity data, and functions to load and save data from [backup RAM / sleep memory](https://learn.adafruit.com/deep-sleep-with-circuitpython/sleep-memory)-- otherwise every time the system went into deep sleep all variables would be re-initialized.
+* Setting up a circular buffer for humidity data.
+* Functions to load and save data from [backup RAM / sleep memory](https://learn.adafruit.com/deep-sleep-with-circuitpython/sleep-memory)-- otherwise every time the system went into deep sleep all variables would be re-initialized.
+* Rather that re-creating the entire displayio image every time we have new data, just updating the y position of the existing data dots.

 After a few tests this seemed to work as intended.

 Continuing my shuffle between hardware and software, I then did one more iteration on case design, with a top sheet that frames the display more nicely: